Extraltodeus/ComfyUI-AutomaticCFG/README.md

 # In short:

-No more burns and 150% faster gens.
+No more burns and 160% faster gens with the warp drive node.

 # Usage: